martukas/dotfiles/README.md

 * Set up conditional GPG things in `.gitconfig_local` or some such
 * Adopt https://github.com/pop-os/shell ?
 * Migrate to https://www.chezmoi.io/ ?

-## Docker config
-If docker was installed with snap, you should:
-* open `/var/snap/docker/current/config/daemon.json` and change `storage-driver` from "overlay2" to "vfs"
-* run `sudo snap restart docker`.